How To Find and Hire a Rock Star Executive Assistant

 Experience and Skill

-We have found that most skills required to make an exceptional EM are super trainable with the right desire and attitude.
-But there are a few things that help the process along.
+We’ve found most skills required to make an exceptional Engagement Manager are super trainable with the right desire and attitude.

-It’s helpful if the candidate has at least two years of experience in a high-velocity company, and we look for someone who has around 2-4 years of direct EA experience.
-But even without direct EA experience, other roles would provide some baseline skills you’ll want.
+It’s helpful if the candidate has at least two years of experience in a high-velocity company, and we look for someone who has around 2-4 years of direct Executive Assistant experience.

-Non-negotiable EM skills:
+Non-negotiable Engagement Manager skills:

 • Working on a team and juggling a complex workload of shifting priorities.
 EMs are often required to be the voice of the CEO when communicating with other departments.